Code-Decoders/swiftx-monorepo/README.md

 ## Usage

 To start using the tools and libraries in this monorepo, refer to the documentation of each individual project.

+To test the product in action:
+- Download the APK from the releases section for the mobile app.
+- Log in to the admin dashboard for the admin panel.

 ## Contributing